Disclaimer: I don’t own the Lancers and have made no profit from this story.

 Murdoch knew his older son was right and so he nodded and took his seat at the head of the table.

 She faced Murdoch and smiled.
 “Your father has every right to be angry with us, you know.
 I’m older.
-I am after all already twenty four,” she admitted with a sly smile, knowing full well they believed her.
+I am after all already twenty four,” she admitted with a sly smile, believing they accepted the lie.
 “It must be a terrible shock for your family.
-I mean you go away for a whole month without telling anyone, Johnny,” she looked at Murdoch “I knew nothing about that sir, and then we appear with you declaring were getting married and I’m going to have your baby.”
+I mean you go away for a whole month, without telling anyone, Johnny,” she looked at Murdoch, “I knew nothing about that sir, and didn’t even think he would need permission,” she turned back to Johnny, “… and then we appear with you declaring were getting married and I’m going to have your baby.”

 Her eyes softened and she turned to face the head of the family.
 “But the harsh reality, sir, is that I love your son and I know…we’ve been a tad foolish,” she exclaimed dipping her head shyly; pretending she was embarrassed as she absentmindedly rubbed her belly.
 “But they do say it takes two to make a baby and well we made a mistake that, I for one, don’t regret.”